Six wells have been acquired.

 This first well, API 01596 produced a 5 year average of 62 BOPD when the previous Operator had it.
 It should produce similar amounts when we re-open it.

-Large Pumpjack has been purchased and is on site.
+Large Pumpjack has been purchased and is on site to test for oil.

 Video of current status: